-Must be a resident of the contiguous United States and 18 years of age.
+Must be a resident of the Continental (Contiguous) United States.

 Vicki's favorite color is mint green, and we both love old Chevy trucks.
 So when I came across this old truck on Marketplace, it caught my eye.
 We have always wanted an old truck with nice Patina, to use as a "Shop Truck" to run errands, pickup parts, etc. This old C10 fit the bill, and the price was right.
 So I brought it home from Tennessee, and weve been working on it here in the shop ever since.